Debdyuti-01/CryptoZombies/README.md

 Advanced Blockchain Technology(CPSC 559) - Under Professor Wenlin Han at California State University-Fullerton

 # Description:
 Project developed to create a Decentralised App (dApp) Game developed based on Ethereum blockchain.
-Smart contracts as the core of this project are written in Solidity language.
-The project has an index.html which works as a GUI for the dApp.
+Smart contracts used in this project are the core of this project which is written in Solidity language.
+The project has an index.html which basically works as a GUI for the dApp.
-The game is all about Zombies and kitties.
-User can create Zombie, show zombie,level it up, show kitty.
-Blockchain technology contracts can interact to each other easily.
+This game is all about Zombies and kitties.
+Basically user can perform the following functionalities like creating a Zombie, showing zombie,leveling it up and showing kitty.

 # Mid Term Project: